Our Guide to Burning Logs Effectively

 Seasoned Hardwood Logs

 Our seasoned hardwood logs are of great quality and compared to kiln dried logs, they have a slightly increased moisture level.
-These logs are not dried as much and are left with a 23% or less moisture rating.
+These logs for burning are not dried as much and are left with a 23% or less moisture rating.
 This means that it requires a bit more time for the wood to be ready for use and it requires more time when being burnt to get the most out of the wood.

 Seasoned hardwood logs are usually ready for use in 1 to 2 weeks and have a medium heat output compared to the kiln dried variant.
 These logs are ideally used in multi-fuel stoves, open fires, wood burners and chimeneas.